 London taxis must have a turning circle not greater than 8.535 m (28 ft).
 Why?
 To be able to navigate the small roundabout outside the Savoy Hotel.

 The London Underground Map says the quickest route from Lancaster Gate to Paddington is to travel two stops, change lines, and travel two more.
-As anyone familiar with the area knows, it’s much quicker to ditch the Tube and walk – the 500 metre journey between the stations takes five minutes.
+As anyone familiar with the area knows, it’s much quicker to ditch the Tube and walk – the 500 metre journey between the stations takes seven minutes.

 Forget the link between loneliness and the elderly – it’s highest among those in their 20s.
-It’s an odd finding, given this age group is more likely to have see friends, families and colleagues, but perhaps physical contact doesn’t guarantee emotional fulfillment.
+It’s an odd finding, given this age group is more likely to have see friends, families and colleagues.
+But perhaps physical contact doesn’t guarantee emotional fulfillment.
 As writer David Robson points out, it’s perfectly possible to be living in a large household without feeling any of those people understand you.

 What’s the best way to recruit British soldiers in World War I?
 Appeal to authority.
 The iconic poster used none other than Lord Kitchener, the British Secretary of State for War, to motivate the public to volunteer.